 Jelle Prins

-Jelle Prins (1984) was the first designer / product manager at Uber in 2009.
-He designed the first apps for passengers and drivers, introducing innovations we all know today: tracking a driver who is on his way to you and automatic payment at the end of the journey.
-These were the last days of what is now a billion dollar company.
-However, in 2009 they did not have an office yet and Jelle worked every day from a different coffee shop.
+Jelle began his career as the first designer/product manager at Uber in 2009.
+He designed the original apps for passengers and drivers, introducing features such as tracking an approaching driver and automatic payment after a ride.
+These were the very early days of what is now a multibillion-dollar company.
+However, in 2009 they didn’t yet have an office, and Jelle worked from a different coffee shop every day.

-Jelle left Uber after some time to start her own company.
-With this company he was, among other things, responsible for the first apps from Booking.com and CataWiki.
-After several years, Uber asked to come back and offered to take over his company, including the team.
-With this team, Jelle started the first engineering office for Uber outside of San Francisco.
-He later became responsible for several Uber Product Design teams around the world.
+Jelle left Uber after some time to start his own company.
+With this company, he was, among other things, responsible for the first apps of Booking.com and CataWiki.
+After a few years, Uber asked him to return and offered to acquire his company, including the team.
+With this team, Jelle started Uber’s first engineering office outside San Francisco.
+Later, he became responsible for several Uber Product Design teams around the world.

-In 2020, Jelle left Uber and was promptly asked by the Ministry of Transport, Public Works and Water Management to lead the development of the CoronaMelder.
+In 2020, Jelle left Uber and was asked by the Ministry of Infrastructure and Water Management to lead the development of the CoronaMelder.

 Jelle Prins at TNW 2018: